GarageBand

-GarageBand is a software application by Apple for macOS, iPadOS, and iOS devices that allows users to create music or podcasts.
-It is a lighter, amateur-oriented offshoot of Logic Pro.
+GarageBand is a digital audio workstation software application by Apple for macOS, iPadOS, and iOS devices that allows users to create music or podcasts.
+It is a lighter, amateur-oriented offshoot of the more professional-oriented Logic Pro.
 GarageBand was originally released for macOS in 2004 and brought to iOS in 2011.
 The app's music and podcast creation system enables users to create multiple tracks with software synthesizer presets (to be played on a MIDI keyboard and/or sequenced on a piano roll), pre-made and user-created loops, an array of various effects, and voice recordings.

+GarageBand on Mac

 History

 GarageBand was developed by Apple under the direction of Gerhard Lengeling.
 Lengeling was formerly from the German company Emagic, makers of Logic Audio (later renamed Logic Pro).
 Apple acquired Emagic in July 2002.
 It developed GarageBand as a lighter version of Logic Pro (with the intermediate application Logic Express offered for a brief period), and each version of GarageBand resembles the current version of Logic aesthetically in addition to featuring its audio engine.

 Steve Jobs announced the application in his keynote speech at the Macworld Conference & Expo in San Francisco on January 6, 2004.
 Musician John Mayer assisted with its demonstration.
 It is part of the iLife '04 package.

 Apple announced GarageBand 2 at the 2005 Macworld Conference & Expo on January 11, 2005.
 It shipped, as announced, around January 22, 2005.
 Notable new features included the abilities to view and edit music in musical notation.
 It was also possible to record up to eight tracks at once and to fix timing and pitch of recordings.
 Apple added automation of track pan position and the master pitch.
 Transposition of both audio and MIDI has been added by Apple along with the ability to import MIDI files.
 It is part of iLife '05.

 GarageBand 3, announced at 2006's Macworld Conference & Expo, includes a 'podcast studio', including the ability to use more than 200 effects and jingles, and integration with iChat for remote interviews.
 It is part of iLife '06.

 GarageBand 4, also known as GarageBand '08, is part of iLife '08.
 It incorporates the ability to record sections of a song separately, such as bridges, and chorus lines.
 Additionally, it provides support for the automation of tempos and instruments, the creation, and exportation of iPhone ringtones, and a "Magic GarageBand" feature which includes a virtual jam session with a complete 3D view of the Electric instruments.